singlestore-labs/language-server/README.md

 After initialization, clients can change the database the server is connected to (for example, when a user switches workspaces or rotates credentials) without restarting the language server.
 Send a [`workspace/didChangeConfiguration`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-14/#workspace_didChangeConfiguration) notification with the updated settings.

 The `settings` payload accepts the same `database` block used during initialization, plus an optional `client` block.
 When `client` is omitted, the server reuses the language client identity supplied in the original `initialize` call.
-If `database.host` is empty, the notification is ignored.
+If `database.host` is not set, the language server will only provide grammar-based suggestions without retrieving the actual database schema.

+If the notification is sent with an empty `settings` field (missing, `null`, or `{}`), the server ignores it entirely and performs no reconfiguration.
+This allows clients that broadcast generic `workspace/didChangeConfiguration` events to do so without disrupting the active database connection.

 | Settings field | Required | Description |
 |----------------|----------|-------------|